This document is for Next.js versions 9.3 and up. If you’re using older versions of Next.js, refer to our previous documentation.

 }

-key determines which paths will be pre-rendered.
-For example, suppose that you have a page that uses dynamic routes named pages/posts/[id].js
+paths key (required)The paths key determines which paths will be pre-rendered.
+For example, suppose that you have a page that uses dynamic routes named pages/posts/[id].js.
+If you export getStaticPaths from this page and return the following for paths:

 return {